Mingchenchen/CoreRefine/README.md

 1. prints out a Resfile that allows better core packing of a protein, the core is calculated by the SASA (solvent-accessible surface area) of each amino acid within the protein.
 The Resfile code should result in a better packed protein core.

 Combining information from these references (2,3,8,9) I found that these chosen amino acids fits them all, thus the Resfile code is chosen as follows:
+For the core:
 If the amino acids in the protein's core is part of the loop, then mutate the residue to one of the following amino acids:	AVILPFWM
 If the amino acids in the protein's core is part of the helix, then mutate the residue to one of the following amino acids:	AVILFWM
 If the amino acids in the protein's core is part of the sheet, then mutate the residue to one of the following amino acids:	AVILFWM

+For the boundery (CoreBoundRefine.py):
+If the amino acids in the protein's boundery is part of the loop, then mutate the residue to one of the following amino acids:	AVILFYWGNQSTPDEKR
+If the amino acids in the protein's boundery is part of the helix, then mutate the residue to one of the following amino acids:	AVILWQEKFM
+If the amino acids in the protein's boundery is part of the sheet, then mutate the residue to one of the following amino acids:	AVILFYWQTM

 This script was written to run on GNU/Linux using python 3, it was not tested in Windows or MacOS.
 This script will mostly be useful to refine a protein's core packing after a Rosetta FFL (Fold From Loop) computation, but can still be used to refine any protein's core.